librato/raspberry-tv-driver/README.md

 To run scheduled tasks you can use [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md)
 ## Run scripts on startup
 To run scripts on startup, you can configure your [autostart](autostart.md) to launch a script.
+## Temperature probe
+Turn your Raspberry pi into a [tempreature probe](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/overview) and send the data to AppOptics.